rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 The Notecard also knows exactly where to go as soon as it's powered up.
 You don't have to manage security or rotate keys with the Notecard, everything is handled for you and data is streamed securely from the device to the cloud.

 On the cloud side, the [Blues Notehub](https://notehub.io/) acts as the "hub" of data.
-From Notehub you can [route your data to any cloud platform](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) like AWS, Azure, Datacake, Ubidots, or your own custom HTTPS or MQTT endpoint!
+From Notehub you can [route your data to any cloud platform](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) like AWS, Azure, Datacake, Ubidots, or your own custom HTTPS or MQTT endpoint.

+Notehub handles everything for you.
+It takes all the headaches out of orchestrating your own infrastructure for merging wireless connectivity with cloud connectivity.

 ![blues notehub routes](notehub-routes.png)

 It's important to note that **communication with the Notecard is bi-directional** in nature, so you can initiate an event on your cloud, deliver that to Notehub using the [Notehub API](https://dev.blues.io/api-reference/notehub-api/api-introduction/), and Notehub will securely send that event to one or more Notecard devices (allowing for remote control or remote updating scenarios).

-## The Python Codez
+## The Python Code

 With those high-level concepts in mind, let's see how to actually build out this **LoRa -> Wi-Fi -> Cellular** communication device.

 When building with the Notecard LoRa, it's important to consider it as the "lowest common denominator" of Notecards.
 Anything you can do with the Notecard LoRa you can ALSO do with the Notecard Cell+WiFI.
 But the opposite is sometimes not true.
 There are higher bandwidth activities and location-tracking scenarios that are easily handled with Cellular or Wi-Fi, but not so much with LoRa.
 Suffice it to say, it makes sense to start with LoRa!

-> The complete source code for this project is available in this gist.
+> The complete source code for this project is [available in this gist](https://gist.github.com/rdlauer/167dac59120f2d7ad730b260dd204b59).

 ### Step 1: Change the I2C Address

-Since we are connecting to both Notecards over I2C, they both can't have the same default I2C address of `0x17`.
+Since we are connecting to both Notecards over I2C, they both can't have the same I2C address of `0x17` (which is the Notecard default).
 This is easily handled using the [card.io API](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-io), which lets us set one of them to a new address of `0x18`:

 ```
 {